eliperkins/eliperkins/README.md

 ### About Me

 - 📱 I've been an iOS engineer since 2010.
-- 🐈 I have a chatty Siamese cat named Atticus and a energy-filled Golden Retriever name Samson.
+- 🐈 I have a chatty Siamese cat named Atticus and a energy-filled Golden Retriever named Samson.
-- 👾 I'm a big fan of RTS and FPS video games (currently playing: StarCraft 2, League of Legends, Call of Duty, CFB25).
+- 👾 I'm a big fan of RTS and FPS video games (currently playing: CFB '26, StarCraft 2, League of Legends, Call of Duty).
 I fell in love with esports like StarCraft 2 and Dota.
 - 🍻 I enjoy brewed beverages like :coffee: and :beer:.

 ## 👋 Getting Started (aka Communicating With Me)